AoukshanaVChaphekar/DL-Assignment-1/README.md

     1.Forward and backward propagation algorithms are hardcoded.

-    2.The weights and biases, activations and their gradients are stored as dictionaries configured as attributed within the FeedForward class.
+    2.The weights and biases, activations and their gradients are stored as dictionaries configured as attributes within the FeedForward class.

     3.A class is created which has functions to implement all the required output_functions,activation_functions,loss_functions,optimizers, forward and backward propagation algorithms.